dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/migrations.md

 ### Examine the Up and Down methods

 The EF command `migrations add` generated  code to create the DB from scratch.
 This code is in the *Migrations* folder, in the file named *\<timestamp>_InitialCreate.cs*.
 The `Up` method of the `InitialCreate` class creates the DB tables that correspond to the data model entity sets.
-The `Down` method deletes them, as shown in the following example.
+The `Down` method deletes them, as shown in the following example:

 [!code-csharp[Main](intro/samples/cu/Migrations/20171021031845_InitialCreate.cs?range=8-24,77-)]

 Migrations calls the `Up` method to implement the data model changes for a migration.
 When you enter a command to roll back the update, migrations calls the `Down` method.

 The preceding code is for the initial migration.
 That code was created when the `migrations add InitialCreate` command was run.
 The migration name parameter ("InitialCreate" in the example) is used for the file name.
 The migration name can be any valid file name.
 It's best to choose a word or phrase that summarizes what is being done in the migration.
-For example, a migration that added a department table might be called "AddDepartmentTable".
+For example, a migration that added a department table might be called "AddDepartmentTable."

-If the inital migration is created and the DB exits:
+If the initial migration is created and the DB exits:

 * The DB creation code is generated.
 * The DB creation code doesn't need to run because the DB already matches the data model.
-If the The DB creation code is run, it won't make any changes because the DB already matches the data model.
+If the The DB creation code is run, it doesn't make any changes because the DB already matches the data model.

 When the app is deployed to a new environment, the DB creation code must be run to create the DB.

 Previously the connection string was changed to use a new name for the DB.
-The specified DB doesn't exist, so migrations will create the DB.
+The specified DB doesn't exist, so migrations creates the DB.

 ### Examine the data model snapshot